International Cospas-Sarsat Programme: Development

-The first system satellite, "COSPAS-1" (Kosmos 1383), was launched from Plesetsk Cosmodrome on June 29, 1982.
+The first system satellite, "COSPAS-1" (Kosmos 1383), was launched from Plesetsk Cosmodrome on 29 June 1982.
 Cospas-Sarsat began tracking the two original types of distress beacons, EPIRBs and ELTs, in September 1982.
 While the satellite's operation was being verified on September 9, COSPAS-1 detected an ELT signal in British Columbia and relayed the information to a then-experimental ground station at Defence Research Establishment Ottawa (DREO).
 The Canadians calculated the position of the small aircraft, which was 90 km off course, and within hours the crash survivors were rescued via airlift.
 These were the first persons rescued with the assistance of Cospas-Sarsat, and authorities judged that pilot Jonathan Ziegelheim would likely have died of his injuries if not for the swift rescue made possible by satellite detection.

 Prior to the founding of Cospas-Sarsat, the civilian aviation community had already been using the 121.5 MHz frequency for distress, while the military aviation community utilized 243.0 MHz as the primary distress frequency with the 121.5 MHz frequency as an alternate.
 In each case, detection of the distress signal relied on reception by aircraft passing nearby, and localization of the signal was done with Earth-based direction finding equipment.
 Satellites made it possible to expand this "local" search paradigm into a global capability.

-Each of the four founding Party States took responsibility for one of the major tasks in the project.
-The United States (with project leadership from NASA's Goddard Space Flight Center in Greenbelt, MD, USA) directed Datron Systems in Chatsworth, CA, USA to design and build LUT ground stations to receive the downlink from the satellites.
-At Datron, a team designed a LUT with five horn antennas, and Jeffrey Pawlan designed the downconverter and the specialized monopulse receiver capable of locking onto the downlink from the satellites.
+Each of the four founding party states took responsibility for one of the major tasks in the project.
+The United States (with project leadership from NASA's Goddard Space Flight Center in Greenbelt, Maryland) directed Datron Systems in Chatsworth, California, to design and build LUT ground stations to receive the downlink from the satellites.
+At Datron, a team designed a LUT with a five horn monopulse antenna for tracking the fast moving satellite across the sky.
+Jeffrey Pawlan designed the downconverter and the highly specialized receiver capable of locking onto the downlink from the satellites.
+Jeffrey Pawlan started with a Microdyne receiver and highly modified it with additional circuitry he designed that was capable of finding the suppressed carrier and staying locked onto it while receiving all three subcarriers.
+He accomplished this with a quadricorrelator discriminator that included three switchable phaselocked loops of different bandwidths.
 France and Canada were responsible for the data generation and decoding.
 They designed the computer that determined the approximate position of the beacon from the Doppler shift of the beacon's signal caused by the relative motion of the beacon and the receiving satellite.
 The former Soviet Union was responsible for the design and construction of the first satellite to be launched.
 Engineers from all four countries met in Moscow in February 1982 to successfully test the operational functionality of all of the equipment together in the same laboratory.